omardoma/Hanakol-Eh-Enahrda/README.md

 # Hanakol-Eh-Enahrda

-Eclipse Java Project
+A roulette for Egyptian fast food to choose what to eat in Java & Swing.

-How to run?
+## How to run?

 Import Project in eclipse